Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Abstract

 \section{Abstract}

-General relativity and quantum field theory govern all fundamental physical processes, from nuclear and subatomic scales to the solar system, galactic, and cosmology.
-Both theories work remarkably well in their tested domains.
-However, there is minimal overlap between the two domains.
-Our work demonstrates that the non-overlapping of domains \emph{no longer} holds when non-perturbative effects are considered.
-We introduce a novel mechanism in which the gravitons acquire \emph{effective mass} due to the spontaneous symmetry breaking (SSB) of global or local symmetry of complex scalar field minimally coupled to gravity.
-In the flat space-time limit, we demonstrate that the resulting action for the graviton is identical to the extended Fierz-Pauli (FP) action, corresponding to the mass deformation parameter $\alpha = 1/2$.
-The extended FP action has 6 Degrees of freedom and no ghost.
-For local $U(1)$ SSB, we establish that the effective graviton mass is related to the mass of the gauge boson and the electric charge of the complex scalar field.
-Interestingly, our results indicate that the millicharged dark matter scalar fields, generating dark photons, can produce graviton mass of the same order as the Hubble constant $(H_0)$.
+General relativity and quantum field theory are the cornerstones of our understanding of physical processes, from subatomic to cosmic scales.
+While both theories work remarkably well in their tested domains, they show minimal overlap.
+However, our research challenges this separation by revealing that non-perturbative effects bridge these distinct domains.
+We introduce a novel mechanism wherein, at linear order, spin-2 fields around an arbitrary background acquire \emph{effective mass} due to the spontaneous symmetry breaking (SSB) of either global or local symmetry of complex scalar field minimally coupled to gravity.
+The action of the spin-2 field is identical to the extended Fierz-Pauli (FP) action, corresponding to the mass deformation parameter $\alpha = 1/2$.
+We show that this occurs due to the effect of SSB on the variation of the energy-momentum tensor of the matter field, which has a dominant effect during SSB.
+The extended FP action has a salient feature, compared to the standard FP action: the action has 6 degrees of freedom with no ghosts.
+For local $U(1)$ SSB, we establish that the effective mass of spin-2 fields is related to the mass of the gauge boson and the electric charge of the complex scalar field.
+Interestingly, our results indicate that the millicharged dark matter scalar fields, generating dark photons, can produce a mass of spin-2 fields of the same order as the Hubble constant $(H_0)$.
 Hence, we argue that the dark sector offers a natural explanation for the acceleration of the current Universe.